101 Live Chat Statistics on Why You Need to Embrace It

 5. It takes approximately 40 seconds to solve a problem using chat.

 For even quicker results, Acquire suggests that companies make use of co-browsing.
 Co-browsing allows the customer and representative to see the same screen by giving the representative access to the user’s web browser window.
 Then, chat reps can highlight parts of the site and guide the customer through it with ease.
 Conversely, phone calls have an average duration of over two minutes before arriving at a resolution, according to the statistics of using live chat vs. phone.

-6. 71% of customers have said they’d readily use messaging to get customer support.
+6. 71% of customers have said they would readily use messaging to get customer support.

 However, this willingness comes with a tradeoff.
 As the technology around customer service gets more advanced, consumers have higher standards.
-This means that whether it’s a live person or AI on the other end, the speed and quality of responses still matter, which is why live chat usage has been on the increase.
+This means that whether it’s a live person or an AI on the other end, the speed and quality of responses still matter, which is why live chat usage has been on the increase.

-7. Live chat statistics reveal that 63% of Millennials prefer getting customer support through chat.
+7. Live chat stats reveal that 63% of Millennials prefer getting customer support through chat.

 In general, Millennials are 20% more likely to use chat to seek out customer support than their Baby Boomer counterparts.
 This young, hip generation represents the heaviest chat users.
 So if your brand targets a younger demographic, providing chat support is definitely a must.

-8. A third of customers consider waiting on hold the most frustrating aspect of customer service.
+8. Around 33% of customers consider being put on hold the most frustrating aspect of customer service.

-10. Econsultancy discovered that 79% of users who prefer online live chat do so because they get immediate assistance.
+10. Econsultancy discovered that 79% of customers who prefer live chat do so because they get immediate assistance.

-Another 51% stated it was because engaging on live chat allowed them to get other things done at the same time.
+Another 51% stated it was because engaging in live chat allowed them to get other things done simultaneously.
 Close to half simply preferred live chat because they saw it as the most efficient method for communication.

-11. Where would live customer chat be useful?
-When it comes to marketing, 83% of consumers prefer engaging with brands through their website.
+11. Is live customer chat helpful?
+Namely, 83% of consumers prefer to interact with brands through the company website.

 This goes the same for sales.
 The percentage is lower, but 53% of consumers also consider the business website their go-to preference.
 But it turns out, not everyone is on board with live chat just yet.
 Another 39% still prefer engaging over the phone.

-12. In the case of mobile online chat, findings by Harris Research show that 62% of customers expect to be able to it.
+12. Harris Research reveals that 62% of customers expect to be mobile using online chat.

 And a huge 82% of these customers have asserted that they would readily make use of the feature.
-According to mobile marketing statistics, there are 8.98 billion mobile connections, and over 5 billion mobile device users around the world.
+According to mobile marketing statistics, there are over 5 billion mobile device users around the world.
 Keeping these colossal numbers in mind, having chat available on mobile is practically mandatory to succeed in business online.

 Chat Statistics for Businesses